Advantage Student Loan Refinance Review

 • Is Advantage part of a state government?
 Advantage Education Loans is a brand owned by the Kentucky Higher Education Student Loan Corporation, a state-based, non-profit lender.
 Advantage Refinance Loans are owned, managed, and serviced by KHESLC.

 • Do I have to live in Kentucky to refinance with Advantage?
-No, borrowers do not have to live in Kentucky to refinance their student loans with Advantage.
-Refinancing is unavailable in certain states, however, including Alaska, Delaware, Idaho, Illinois, Iowa, Maine, Maryland, Montana, Nevada, New Jersey, North Dakota, Oregon, Rhode Island, South Dakota, and Washington.
+No, borrowers do not have to live in Kentucky to refinance their student loans with Advantage though there may be special offers available to Kentucky residents and borrowers with loans used to attend one or more Kentucky institutions.
+Refinancing may be unavailable in the following states: Alaska, Delaware, Iowa, Maine, Nebraska, Nevada, New Jersey, Rhode Island, and Washington.

 • Does Advantage charge a prepayment penalty?
 No, Advantage does not charge a fee for early payments or for paying off a loan in full before its term ends.

 • Does checking your rates with Advantage hurt your credit score?
-Advantage does not have a prequalification process and will perform a hard credit check, which may affect your credit score.
+Checking your rates with Advantage may affect your credit score.

 • Is Advantage a bank?
 Advantage is not a bank and is not affiliated with any bank.